Q: Do I need to attend classes with my child?

 Q: What is a typical daily schedule?

 A: For student institute, your 3 core classes are scheduled between 8 am and 2:30 pm with a break for lunch form 12-1:30.
-Students at the orchestra level will have orchestra from 2:45-3:45 pm, while the rest of the student institute has optional play-ins.
+Students at the orchestra level will have orchestra from either 1:30-2:30 or 2:45-3:45 pm, while the rest of the student institute has optional play-ins.
 Daily student recitals (attendance is optional) are from 4-5 pm.
 Free hours can be used for practicing, exploring the campus or town, or visiting the institute supply shop!
 Students in the Advanced and Preludio program have 5 core classes each day, scheduled between 8 am and 6 pm.
 Free hours are strongly encouraged to be used as practice time.
 We have optional special evening events at 7:15 pm many nights of the week that are free and completely inspirational!

 For Teachers participating in training courses, your daily schedule fits in with the above hours (8 am to 2:30 pm) with 3 hours of daily lecture and 2 hours of daily observation.
 All Teacher Workshop Participants are welcome and encouraged to come to play ins, student recitals and evening special events!
 Virtual courses will also fit into the 8 am to 2:30 pm schedule, but will not have access to student recitals, play ins or special events.